brunchstudio/pytvpaint/docs/installation.md

 ## TVPaint plugin installation

-In order for Pytvpaint to work, a custom C++ plugin needs to be setup in your TVPaint installation.
+Pytvpaint works by sending George commands to a custom C++ plugin running a WebSocket server in TVPaint.

+You need to manually install it in your TVPaint installation folder.

 ### Windows

-- Download the latest [`tvpaint-rpc.dll`](https://github.com/brunchstudio/tvpaint-rpc/releases) file.
+- Download the latest [`tvpaint-rpc.dll`](https://github.com/brunchstudio/tvpaint-rpc/releases) file from the GitHub releases.
 - Copy it in your TVPaint `plugins` folder:

   ```